Mythical national championship

 A mythical national championship (sometimes abbreviated MNC) is national championship recognition that is not explicitly competitive.
-This phrase has often been invoked in reference to American college football, because the NCAA does not sponsor a playoff-style tournament or recognize official national champions for the Football Bowl Subdivision.
+This phrase has often been invoked in reference to American college football, because the National Collegiate Athletic Association (NCAA) does not sponsor a playoff-style tournament or recognize official national champions for the Football Bowl Subdivision (FBS).
 The relevant recognition before 1998 came from various entities, including coach polls and media ballots, which each voted to recognize their own national champions, and is similar to the newspaper decision used in early boxing matches.
-The contrary term would be an undisputed national championship.
+Starting in 1998, national champion recognition was determined from the Bowl Championship Series until it was replaced by the College Football Playoff in 2014; neither system has ever been sanctioned by the NCAA to determine the national champion.

 College football

 "Mythical national champion" is a term that has been used since at least 1920 for a championship won by an NCAA Division I football team, especially for titles won before the Bowl Championship Series (BCS) system began in 1998.
 Before the BCS, polls in which coaches and/or sportswriters voted, such as the AP, UPI, and USA Today polls, awarded championships.
 This led to seasons in which two or more teams could claim to have won the national championship.
+Due to this, the NCAA does not designate a national champion for the sport in its record book.

 Since the 1930s, each top team has traditionally played a single postseason bowl game.
 The process of selecting a national champion during this time was complicated by the fact that the champions of major conferences were tied to specific bowls (for example, the Big 8 champion was tied to the Orange Bowl), and the top two teams in the nation often played in different bowls.
 A few bowls over the years featured a #1 vs. #2 matchup; one example was the 1987 Fiesta Bowl, played January 2 following the 1986 season.

-Two attempts to annually crown a champion on the field were the Bowl Coalition (1992–94) and Bowl Alliance (1995-97).
+Two attempts to annually crown a champion on the field were the Bowl Coalition (1992–94) and Bowl Alliance (1995–97).
 However, their effort to host a national championship was hampered by the lack of participation of the Pac-10 and Big Ten champions, who instead opted to play in the Rose Bowl.